JoelBalzan/FIRES/README.md

   - Visualize Stokes parameters (`IQUV`), linear polarization position angle (`PA`), and other properties.
   - Generate plots for dynamic spectra, polarization angle RMS, and more.

-- **Zoom and Customize**:
-  - Zoom into specific time or frequency ranges.
-  - Customize figure sizes and save plots to disk.

 ## Project Structure